USB Firmware Compilation

 - For normal use, please

-set the DIP switch upward. - When setting the DIP switch, please
+set the DIP switch to the upward position. - When adjusting the DIP switch, ensure it is

-push it all the way up, otherwise it may not be able to connect to the lower computer!!!
+fully pushed upward, otherwise it may fail to connect to the lower computer!!!

 - Before compiling the firmware, you need to

-connect to the upper computer's SSH via wifi.
+connect to the upper computer via SSH using Wi-Fi.

-- First, please: Use wifi to connect to the upper computer ssh
+- First, please: Connect to the upper computer via SSH using Wi-Fi

 - USB Firmware Flashing